leanprover-community/blog/posts/simprocs-intro.md

 ## How `simp` works

-In this subsection we present some of the inner workings of `simp`.
+In this section we present some of the inner workings of `simp`.

 First we introduce the `SimpM` monad, which is the metaprogramming monad holding the information relevant to a `simp` call.
 Then we explain `Step`/`DStep`, the Lean representation of a single (definitional) simplification step, and finally `Simproc`/`DSimproc`, the type of (definitional) simprocs.